 Phosphorus-hungry plants may be an abnormal dark green and the leaves may be held at a peculiar, forward-pointing angle.

-The phosphorus in fertilizers may be in any of several forms, some of which are rock phosphate, the several superphosphates, ammonium phosphate, bone meal, bone ash, tankage, guano, basic slag and the naturally-occurring mineral called apatite.
+The phosphorus in fertilizers may be in any of several forms, some of which are rock phosphate, several superphosphates, ammonium phosphate, bone meal, bone ash, tankage, guano, basic slag, and the naturally-occurring mineral called apatite.

 Potassium has been a problem for plant physiologists and soil chemists.